stefanrueger/urboot/README.md

      + Bootloader protects itself from overwriting (default on)
      + Automatic host baud rate detection
      + Chip erase in bootloader (faster than -c urclock emulation)
+     + Update flash feature that tries to wear out flash less (and is faster)
  - Avrdude (from v7.1 onwards) supports urboot bootloaders with `-c urclock`

 Urboot bootloaders can be hundreds of bytes shorter than